Skip to main content

-Message from PAO: Processing times for uploaded documents as of 16 April
+Message from the Postgraduate Admissions Office re Processing times for uploaded documents as of 8 July

-Then, once you have your financial “ducks in a row” and you’re ready to submit the Financial Undertaking form to your applicant portal, then please return your College Declaration form to us.
+Once you’re ready to submit the Financial Undertaking form to your applicant portal, then please return your College Declaration form to us.
+We know that some of you do not need to upload an undertaking form - that is fine, but please return the College form to us.
 And PLEASE apply for accommodation if you hope to have some within College.
 Both the date of confirmation and the date of your accommodation application form will inform when you go on the College room allocation list.

-The main Information for New Postgraduates pages, primarily for confirmed postgraduates can be found here.
-There, you'll see links particularly for those who are confirmed but also links to a variety of University webpages that offer guidelines and answers to more general questions about you may have now about your time ahead as a postgraduate in Cambridge, i.e. working as a postgraduate, vacations, and how to apply for things, etc.
+The Information for New Postgraduates pages, primarily for confirmed postgraduates, are where you'll find a variety of University webpages that offer guidelines and answers to more general questions you may have about your time ahead as a postgraduate in Cambridge, i.e. working as a postgraduate, vacations, and how to apply for things, etc.

 Postgraduate Offerholder Webinar #1 - 19 March 2025